rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 * `.name.metadata` - Just like rpms, a metadata file is required, even though it will be empty.

 As of this writing, the `name.yaml` file generated in the root may be done by the Rocky Automation account.

-### src

-This area is specifically used for having the source of the rpm.
-This means that instead of uploading directly to S3, sources can be managed within a repository that matches the name of an rpm in the `rpms` group, by using dist-git/src-git.
-This is an optional group and does not have to be used.
-These are subject to the correct branch names.

 ### Branch Names